locomotivemtl/locomotive-boilerplate/README.md

 No rows that contain floats, no twelve columns system; just the number of items you want, with the classes names you want, inside a single block.

 - Include the grid mixins in your components classes.
-- Create custom width grid items by including the `o-grid_item` mixin and adding the widths you need or just include the helpers mixins with fractions like names.
+- Create custom width grid items by including the `grid_item` mixin and adding the widths you need or just include the helpers mixins with fractions like names.
 - Add media queries, on the helpers mixins or on your custom components to change the grid items widths, for your content, on different screen sizes.

 *[Demo](http://codepen.io/AntoineBoulanger/pen/EaLNxe)*